thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 22 January 2023
+### Daily Rundown on Monday, 23 January 2023

-- The average temperature today is 3.77˚C;
+- The average temperature today is 4.38˚C;
-- With highs of 4.41˚C and lows of -1.14˚C.
+- With highs of 5.11˚C and lows of -0.4˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->